-- For hours in which the unit or stack does not operate, do not report any HOURLY GFM DATA records. - Also, do not report these records for hours outside the current calendar quarter, even though a sample collection period may extend into the next quarter. - If valid GFM data (sample flow meter volume reading) are not recorded with a particular STRAIN component for the beginning or ending hour of the data collection period, do not report HOURLY GFM DATA records for that component and report a "QA Status Code" of "INC" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1). - If the trap from one sampling train is accidentally broken, lost, or invalidated, do not report HOURLY GFM DATA records for the STRAIN component associated with that trap, and report a "QA Status Code" of "LOST" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1). - If the sample gas flow meter was "out-of-control" during the sample collection period, do not report HOURLY GFM DATA records for the STRAIN component associated with that flow meter, and report a "QA Status Code" of "EXPIRED" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1).
+- For hours in which the unit or stack does not operate, do not report any HOURLY GFM DATA records. - Also, do not report these records for hours outside the current calendar quarter, even though a sample collection period may extend into the next quarter. - If valid GFM data (sample flow meter volume reading) are not recorded with a particular STRAIN component for the beginning or ending hour of the data collection period, do not report HOURLY GFM DATA records for that component and report a "QA Status Code" of "INC" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1). - If the trap from one sampling train is accidentally broken, lost, or invalidated, do not report HOURLY GFM DATA records for the STRAIN component associated with that trap, and report a "QA Status Code" of "LOST" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1). - If the sample gas flow meter was "out-of-control" during the entire sample collection period, do not report HOURLY GFM DATA records for the STRAIN component associated with that flow meter, and report a "QA Status Code" of "EXPIRED" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1). - If the sample gas flow meter was unavailable for a portion of the sample collection period, report a code of "N" in the Hourly GFM BeginEndHourFlag for the hours when the sample gas flow meter was unavailable.
+When "N" is reported for the hour, do not report HourlyGFMReading, AvgHourlySamplingRate, SamplingRateUOM, or HourlySFSRRatio. - If the trap from one sampling train did not pass the post-monitoring leak check, percent breakthrough, SFSR ratio, or percent spike recovery, do not report HOURLY GFM DATA records for the STRAIN component associated with that trap, and report a "QA Status Code" of "FAILED" in the applicable SAMPLING TRAIN DATA record (see section 2.7.1).